Umar Sadiq: International career

 In July 2016, Sadiq was named in Nigeria's final 18-man squad for the 2016 Summer Olympics.
 He appeared in all six of his team's games and scored four goals in the process, including a brace in the third-place victory over Honduras.

-After two successful seasons at Partizan and a move to the rising Almería, Sadiq received a call-up to the Nigerian national team for the 2021 African Cup of Nations qualifying matches against Benin and Lesotho on 27 and 30 March 2021 respectively.
+After two successful seasons at Partizan and a move to the rising Almería, Sadiq received a call-up to the Nigeria national team for the 2021 African Cup of Nations qualifying matches against Benin and Lesotho on 27 and 30 March 2021 respectively.

 On 29 December 2023, Sadiq was named in the Nigerian squad for the 2023 Africa Cup of Nations in Ivory Coast.
 However, he sustained an injury in early January 2024 and was replaced by Paul Onuachu.